-Mortgage holiday is a 3 months relaxation offered by the government on mortgage repayments to those persons who are adversely affected by the Coronavirus pandemic.
-Under this government policy, monthly mortgage payments are set to pause for the 3 months period but it doesn’t mean that the mortgage payment you need to make for the month is exempted.
+Mortgage holiday is a 3 months relaxation (Now application last date extended to 31 January 2021 and maximum limit up to 6 months) offered by the government on mortgage repayments to those persons who are adversely affected by the Coronavirus pandemic.
+Under this government policy, monthly mortgage payments are set to pause for the 3 months period (Now application last date extended to 31 January 2021 and maximum limit up to 6 months) but it doesn’t mean that the mortgage payment you need to make for the month is exempted.
 There is no chance of exemption here.
-In this 3 months tenure of mortgage holiday, interest will continue to accrue and the deferred payments will also be paid back to their banks or lenders over time along with the interest.
+In this 3 months tenure (Now application last date extended to 31 January 2021 and maximum limit up to 6 months) of mortgage holiday, interest will continue to accrue and the deferred payments will also be paid back to their banks or lenders over time along with the interest.

-After 3 months, lenders will analyse your financial position and make amendments to the payment schedule accordingly.
-The 3 month’s period of mortgage payment holiday may get further extension, if necessary.
+After completion of 6 months limit, lenders will analyse your financial position and make amendments to the payment schedule accordingly.
+The 3 month’s period (Now application last date extended to 31 January 2021 and maximum limit up to 6 months) of mortgage payment holiday may get further extension, if necessary.
 Amended guidance will be issued on this by the UK government in case of period extension.

 To whom mortgage holiday is applicable?